Pinjesz/MIDI-BERT-extension/README.md

 In the file you can specify the arguments, which are:

 * Required:
-  * tokenization - name of the tokenization (remi, tsd, structured)
+  * tokenization - name of the tokenization (remi, tsd, structured, cp)
 * Optional
   * name - experiment name, defines folder name where results will be saved: `result/<tokenization_name>/pretrain/<name>`, default: default
   * max_seq_len - all input token sequences are padded to this length, default: 512